jonathan-teel/WatchdogGPT/README.md

 1. Clone the repository via `git clone https://github.com/yourusername/WatchdogGPT.git` and `cd` into the cloned repository.
 2. Install the required packages: `pip install -r requirements.txt`
-3. Copy the .env.example file to .env: `cp .env.example .env`.
+3. Copy the .env.example file to .env: `cp ./watchdoggpt/.env.example ./watchdoggpt/.env`.
 This is where you will set the following variables:
 4. Set your OpenAI API values in the OPENAI_API_KEY, OPENAPI_API_MODEL variables.
-5. Set your log file information in LOG_FILE_PATH and LOG_FILE_FORMAT
+5. Set your log file information in LOG_FILE_PATH
 6. Set your timing/capacity for api calls in BUFFER_FLUSH_INTERVAL and BUFFER_SIZE_LIMIT (Default 60 and 1000)
 7. Run the script.